alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-leave-2.png)

-Because we did push the previous value of `rbp` onto the stack when we entered the function, `rbp` is in fact set to the previous value of `rbp`.
-That is how:
+Because we pushed the previous value of `rbp` onto the stack when we entered the function, `rbp` is now set to the previous value of `rbp`.
+This is how:

 * The local variables are "de-allocated", and
 * the stack frame of the previous function is restored before we leave the current function.